ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 up incorrectly pricing our option.
 Nobody truly knows whether the stock will rise or fall, so we want our simulation to be unbiased.

-In fact, if there were strong public reasons to believe the stock was going to rise, that would already be baked into today's stock price.

-If you remember the buyer-seller price discovery dynamic from earlier, if everyone expects the stock price to go up in the near future, nobody would sell their shares, and buyers would have to pay more to get them.
-This would push the price upward until it reflected people's expectations.

 Okay, so do we just set mu to be zero?
-It's not so simple.
+It's not actually as simple as that.

 (Normal Distribution Density vs. Stock Price is plotted)